Extenuating Circumstance Requests

 2. You think that they have not considered your request properly.

-Find out how to make an appeal here for Coventry University and Coventry University London students and here for CU Group students.
+Find out how to appeal here for Coventry University and Coventry University London students and here for CU Group students.

 Further Information: